nrkno/svg-to-js/README.md

 import svgtojs from '@nrk/svg-to-js'

 const options = {
   input: 'src/',                      // Required.
 Folder with SVG files
-  banner: 'Copyright NRK',    // Optional.
+  banner: 'Made with @nrk/svg-to-js', // Optional.
 Text to add as comment in top of file
   scale: 1,                           // Optional.
 Scale factor for width/height attributes in em

   // svgtojs always returns Object of outputs,
   // but can optionally also write files: